 Postcolonialism and feminism(s) (2017/18)

 In this 4-credit course, we will identify and trace the centrality of gender to the processes and problematics of colonialism, postcolonialism, nationalism and transnationalism, and the ways in which feminism(s) have been shaped both by and within these different contexts.
 Postcolonial scholarship emerged in the wake of nineteenth century imperial expansion and more critically during the first part of the twentieth-century as colonies struggled for independence and self-determination.
-By rejecting western hegemony, the postcolonial paradigm challenges the dominance of the liberal and rationalistic Enlightenment episteme by engaging with the “other”.
-Postcolonial feminist thought, as one might expect, prioritizes concerns with gender, feminism, and women’s lives within the broader framework of imperialism and capitalism.
+By rejecting western hegemony, the postcolonial paradigm challenges the dominance of the liberal and rationalistic Enlightenment episteme by engaging with the “Other”.
+We will draw broadly in the course to engage with a history of postcolonial feminist thought, with an effort to align the course with some of the better recognized and also lesser known authors that have prioritized women’s lived and material experiences, women’s labour and their uses by nationalist movements, and the feminist politics of anti-colonial struggle -- all within the broader framework of imperial shifts that have informed the current stage of capitalism.

 Upon successful completion of the course, students will be able to:

 - Identify and engage with the major themes outlined in the course syllabus, and offer a critical interpretation of all class readings assigned to these themes.

 - Understand the key theoretical developments in the field of postcolonial and subaltern feminist pedagogy, as well as critical feminist critiques to colonialism, imperialism, nationalism and capitalism.

 - Adopt an intersectional approach to the major themes of the course, and understand how gendered experiences and the interpretations of feminists and their allies, both in the past and in the present, have and continue to shape the ways we conceptualize a postcolonial feminism.